Bob Miller (sportscaster): Los Angeles Kings

-Due to the NHL's exclusive national broadcast contract with NBC that prevented local television announcers to call playoff games beyond the first round, Miller and Fox were not allowed to call the Kings' Stanley Cup Finals games on television.
+Due to the NHL's exclusive national broadcast contract with NBC that prevented local television announcers from calling playoff games beyond the first round, Miller and Fox were not allowed to call the Kings' Stanley Cup Finals games on television.
 But due to their overwhelming popularity among fans, Kings management had Miller and Fox record their call of the potential clinching games for later distribution.

 As a result, when the Kings won their first Stanley Cup in franchise history in 2012, Miller told the story of the franchise up to that point when he said:

 Miller later recalled that he'd written out his final call in advance, and saved it so he could keep from stumbling over the words out of excitement.
 With the Kings having locked up the game and the Cup with an outburst of three goals on a five-minute power play in the first period, many fans sitting below the press box exchanged high fives with Miller and Fox during the final minutes.

 Two years later, Miller called Alec Martinez' overtime goal, which gave the Kings their second Stanley Cup.

 As the celebration got underway, Miller added a postscript which began, "Royalty reigns again in the National Hockey League!"
 He later recalled that he had been saving it for the Cup-clinching game, as he had in 2012.

 Miller's first book, Tales From the Los Angeles Kings, was published in October 2006.

 Miller's second book, Tales From The Los Angeles Kings Locker Room: A Collection Of The Greatest Kings Stories Ever Told, was published in April 2013.

-On March 2, 2017, due to health reasons, Miller announced his retirement as the team's television play-by-play announcer, a position he held for 44 years, and at the time of the announcement, having called 3,351 Kings games.
+On March 2, 2017, for health reasons, Miller announced his retirement as the team's television play-by-play announcer, a position he held for 44 years, and at the time of the announcement, having called 3,351 Kings games.
 His retirement became effective after the final two regular season games of the Kings' 2016-17 season, a home game against the Chicago Blackhawks on April 8, 2017, and a road game against the Anaheim Ducks on April 9, 2017.
-On September 12th, 2017, the Kings announced that Bob Miller would remain with the Kings organization as an ambassador and continue to contribute to the team on a part-time basis which includes being the MC for the Kings Legends Nights.
+On September 12, 2017, the Kings announced that Bob Miller would remain with the Kings organization as an ambassador and continue to contribute to the team on a part-time basis which includes being the MC for the Kings Legends Nights.